mredenti/ModernCMake/slides/episodes/testing.md

     structures, using a pure, functional style, that minimizes and localizes global variables and the global state.

+    In this recipe, we will introduce unit tests using CTest, the testing tool distributed as a part of CMake.
+In order to keep the focus on the CMake/CTest aspect and to minimize the cognitive load, we wish to keep the code that is to be tested as simple as possible.
 -->

+Testing is an essential component of the code development toolbox

 - Early detection of functionality regressions